Texas Comptroller Releases New Policy for Certain COGS Expenses | Deloitte US has been added to your bookmarks.

 This tax alert summarizes the new Comptroller policy.

-1 The Comptroller’s memorandum is available here.
+1 The Comptroller’s memorandum.
 Note that although the memorandum is dated Apr.
 23, 2015, it was released by the Comptroller on May 13, 2015.

 The Texas Comptroller policy